paulflagel/raytracing/README.md

 ```

 ## Troubleshooting
-- If the compiler `g++-11` isn't suppported on your machine, change it in the makefile .
+- If the compiler `g++-11` isn't suppported on your machine, change it in the makefile.
+It is the only one allowing me to run natively openMP on a MacBook M1.
-- Depending on your machine's specs, the number of threads used for parallelization may vary (8 here).
-I had to hardcode it in `src/RandomHelper/RandomHelper.cpp` to create a thread-safe helper function.
-You can also change it.

 Else, open an issue !